EsipovPA/HuffmanEncription/README.md

 # HuffmanEncription
 Encoding and decoding messages using Huffamn algorithm

-Project built with Visual Studio 17 SE
+To test project, copy code to your Visual Studio and biuld it